-The recipient mice (n = 4) were transplanted with 400 islets after 30 min of incubation in RPMI-1640 medium containing approximately 3.0 MBq 111In exendin-4 via the ileocecal vein.
-The mice were sacrificed 24 h after the ITs and livers were immediately resected and frozen in liquid nitrogen.
+The recipient mice (n = 4) were transplanted with 400 islets after 30 minutes of incubation in RPMI-1640 medium containing approximately 3.0 MBq 111In exendin-4 via the ileocecal vein.
+The mice were sacrificed 24 hours after the ITs and livers were immediately resected and frozen in liquid nitrogen.
 The 20-μm-thick fresh-frozen sections were immunostained with anti-insulin antibody as described above.
-The radioactivity and fluorescence images of the same sections were acquired using an image analyzer (Typhoon FLA 9500; GE Healthcare Bio-Sciences AB, Uppsala, Sweden) and a fluorescence microscope
+The radioactivity and fluorescence images of the same sections were acquired using an image analyzer (Typhoon FLA 9500; GE